 of the beard wash is similar to the beard wash, giving you the shaving cream smell I mentioned earlier.

 into your beard.
 Remember, you need to make sure to wash this out

 of your beard when you’re done, don’t just add it and leave it in.

 Scotch Porter Beard Serum (Beard Oil) Review

 is the final product in my beard regiment.
 After I’ve used the beard balm, and styled my beard, in goes the beard oil.
+The consistency

 Scotch Porter Review Final Thoughts…